Frank Broadbent: Personal life

-Broadbent lived at 71 Christchurch Road, East Sheen.
+Broadbent lived at 71 Christchurch Road, East Sheen. with his wife Ena Broadbent.
+They had three children.

+He is the great grandson of Liverpool architect, John Broadbent (1803-1842), whose most important works included the churches of St. Augustine, Shaw Street, St. Anthony's on the Scotland Road and the tower of St. Mary's, Walton-on-the-Hill.

 Death and legacy

 Broadbent died on 13 January 1983, aged 73.

 His correspondence with Harry Stuart Goodhart-Rendel from 1941 to 1959 is held by the Royal Institute of British Architects in its Archives and Drawings Collection.